fscm/terraform-module-aws-vpc/README.md

 - `public_subnets` - **[type: list]** List of the public subnet IDs.
 - `vpc_id` - **[type: string]** The VPC ID.

-## Cluster Access
+## VPC Access

-This modules provides A security group that will allow access between the VPC instances on all ports and protocols.
+This modules provides a security group that will allow access between the VPC instances on all ports and protocols.

 To obtain the ID of that group use the value of the output variable